JakeMoralez/FlectoneWeb/pulse/en/docs/message/death/index.md

 # Death

-A message from the server when a player dies.
+A message from the server when a player dies
 ![death server](/deathserver.png)
 ![death player](/deathplayer.png)